MjxSjx/Portfolio/Case Study 2 - bellabeat analysis/R Results/README.md

 # R Markdown

-I used Rpubs to publish my findings.
+I used RPubs to publish my findings.

 ### I utilized <em> all 6 steps </em> of data analysis and also included: